 What is the Difference Between Term and Permanent Life Insurance?

 Term life insurance is for people who need short-term life insurance protection for a period of 30 years or less.
 Term life insurance might be ideal for you if you have a need for a large amount of coverage on a small budget.
-You can choose coverage for 10, 15, 20 or 30 years.
+With term life you can choose coverage for 10, 15, 20 or 30 years.

 Which Type of Life Insurance Policy Meets Your Needs?